apsdehal/apsdehal.github.io/_posts/2014/14-07-14-year-of-git.md

 ---
 title: 'Year of Git and 1000th commit'
 layout: post
+description: 'Today, I pushed my 1000th commit to Github, irony is, exactly one year before I pushed my first commit to Github.
+Its kind of like an exciting thing in itself.
+Well, this was such a terrific year in itself.
+I still remember pushing my first'
 meta: Git and me
 tags: [Web, Git, Learning]
 class: post